GoogleCloudPlatform/terraform-google-secured-data-warehouse/examples/tutorial-standalone/README.md

 ### APIs

-Service account must be in a project with the following APIs enabled:
+The following APIs must be enabled in the project where the service account was created:

 - Access Context Manager API: `accesscontextmanager.googleapis.com`
 - App Engine Admin API: `appengine.googleapis.com`